csbrasnett/martini_vis/README.md

+# Depreciation

+The development of this tool has been moved to the Martini Force Field Initiative: [MartiniGlass]([url](https://github.com/Martini-Force-Field-Initiative/MartiniGlass)).

 # martini_vis
 ![Martinizing a protein (Ubiquitin, PBD: 1UBQ) and visualising its elastic network. left to right: atomistic representation of the protein.